 Students of the same age don't necessarily have the same academic skills.
 In order to challenge students at an appropriate level, teachers try to create ways of differentiating instruction within the same classroom.
 If the differences are too great, a teacher might create groups, spending extra time with the students that need extra help.

 As students advance, they tend to separate.
-By middle school, some students are well prepared for algebra and Shakespeare, while others need more basic support.
+By middle school, some students are ready for algebra and Shakespeare, while others need more basic support.
 The differing sets of courses that students take, particularly in English and mathematics, are sometimes formalized as tracks.
 These tracks can become destiny.
 Once a student is enrolled in a course on a less-rigorous track, it is extremely difficult to jump to a higher one.

 Girls are more likely than boys to graduate from high school.

-Over the long term, America's students have been graduating from high school at a rising rate.
-This is good news, though tempered by big gaps.
-White and Asian students are far more likely to graduate than Black and Latino students.
 There's a gender gap, too — girls generally outperform boys in overall academic outcomes.
 They are more than ten percentage points more likely to graduate than boys.

-Graduation is important, but not all courses are of equal rigor, and the meaning of a grade can vary a lot.
-In 2018 the Alliance for Excellent Education examined long-term data to look for evidence of the stability of meaning of a letter grade in high school courses.
-They found that grade inflation is not just real, but unequal.
-According to study author Seth Gershenson, grade inflation has had an unequal pattern: "it’s gotten easier to get a good grade in more affluent schools, but not in less affluent ones."
+In 2018, American University economist Seth Gershenson examined long-term data about the meaning of letter grades in high school courses.
+He found that grade inflation has had an unequal pattern: "it’s gotten easier to get a good grade in more affluent schools, but not in less affluent ones."
 This kind of unequal grading is less important than it might seem when it comes to college admissions because colleges tend to evaluate the meaning of grades in the context of the school.

 In order for high school students in California to qualify for admission to the state's four-year public universities, they must satisfactorily complete a set of courses known as the a-g requirements, as discussed in Lesson 6.2.
 More good news: students have been taking and passing these courses at rising rates.